-Сору of RailCorp's letter was subsequently forwarded to the applic ant t.

-• • 29/11/2010 Council wrote to the Director General Department of Plan to them.

-Council wrote to the Director General Department of Planning advising that Baulkham Hills Development Control Plan Part E Section 22 - Carlingford Precinct was adopted by Council at its meeting of 9 November 2010 and noted that the plan will come into force after the Local Environmental Plan for the Carlingford Precinct is published on the NSW Legislation website.

-30/11/2010 Letter received from the applicant advising that the additional information requested by RailCorp has been forwarded directly submitted additional information.

-30/11/2010 RailCorp advised the applicant directly by email that there are outstanding items in their letter that were not addressed in the

-30/11/2010 Additional information submitted by the applicant in relation to BASIX Certificate, MUSIC (drainage) model, and
+Copy of RailCorp's letter was subsequently forwarded to the applicant.
+29/11/2010 Council wrote to the Director General Department of Planning advising that Baulkham Hills Development Control Plan Part E Section 22 - Carlingford Precinct was adopted by Council at its meeting of 9 November 2010 and noted that the plan will come into force after the Local Environmental Plan for the Carlingford Precinct is published on the NSW Legislation website.
+30/11/2010 Letter received from the applicant advising that the additional information requested by RailCorp has been forwarded directly to them.
+30/11/2010 RailCorp advised the applicant directly by email that there are outstanding items in their letter that were not addressed in the submitted additional information.
+30/11/2010 Additional information submitted by the applicant in relation to BASIX Certificate, MUSIC (drainage) model, and driveway/parking arrangements.

-BASIX Certificate, MUSIC (drainage) model, and driveway/parking arrangements.

 01/12/2010 Additional information submitted by the applicant to RailCorp.

-Letter sent to Integral Energy advising that the JRPP resolution of 23/9/10 has been discussed with Energy Australia's representative.
+02/12/2010 Letter sent to Integral Energy advising that the JRPP resolution of 23/9/10 has been discussed with Energy Australia's representative.
 Energy Australia has advised they can provide comments on the appropriateness of the proposal in terms of its intensity and proximity to the transmission lines only, and that the other comments sought by JRPP in terms of the substation should be addressed by Integral Energy being the owner of the nearby substation.
 10/12/2010 Letter sent to Energy Australia following up their comments as required in the JRPP resolution.
+10/12/2010 Letter sent to the applicant raising outstanding engineering issues in response to the flood study submitted by the applicant's consultant dated $16/11/2010$.
+14/12/2010 Council considered a report on the draft Voluntary Planning Agreements (VPAs) providing the payment of monetary contributions works in kind and land dedication for key sites within the Carlingford Precinct.
+14/12/2010 Council considered a report on the draft Carlingford Precinct Public Domain Plan and resolved that the plan be publicly exhibited for a period of 28 days.
+11/01/2011 Letter sent to the applicant requesting submission of revised drainage design and revised MUSIC (drainage) model.
+14/01/2011 Letter sent to JRPP (via email) advising the status of Development Applications within the Carlingford Precinct including the subject proposal.
+19/01/2011 Letter received from Energy Australia indicating that a response will he forwarded within the week model and stormwater management submitted by the applicant.

+19/01/2011 Additional information relating to revised Music (drainage)

+24/01/2011 Letter to the applicant advising that the submitted additional engineering information relating to stormwater management and drainage model are still not satisfactory and should be reviewed.

+24/01/2011 Letter received from Energy Australia providing their "inprinciple" approval to the development subject to conditions prior to commencement of works.

-10/12/2010 Letter sent to the applicant raising outstanding engineering issues in response to the flood study submitted by the applicant's consultant dated 16/11/2010.
+03/02/2011 Letter received from RailCorp raising outstanding issues to the documentation submitted by the applicant.

+07/02/2011 Letter sent by the applicant directly to RailCorp in response to their issues.
+Copy of response forwarded to Council.

+17/02/2011 Letter received from the applicant in response to outstanding engineering issues relating to stormwater management and drainage model.

-14/12/2010 Council considered a report on the draft Voluntary Planning within the Carlingford Precinct.
+22/02/2011 Council considered a further report on the draft Voluntary

-Agreements (VPAs) providing the payment of monetary contributions works in kind and land dedication for key sites exhibited for a period of 28 days.
+Planning Agreements (VPAs) providing the payment of monetary contributions works in kind and land dedication for key sites within the Carlingford Precinct.
+See details below under the heading "Status of the Draft Planning Control